Skip to main content

 __repr__

-Description: Returns a string describing the polytope.
+Description: Returns a human-readable string describing the polytope.

 Arguments: None.